AdrianNiu/nlp/README.md

 Given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples In two dimensional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side

+In NLP mental health prediction research, when studying proxy signals, it is crusical to see if it actually mapped to a good measurement of mental illness and symptoms.